 You will want to keep in mind these real estate SEO basics as you add valuable, keyword rich content to your site.
 Your primary focus should be on writing real estate content that visitors will find useful, informative, keep them coming back for and/or referring to their friends.
 To get you a jump start on ideas on what to write about visit our article Real Estate Blog Ideas – Your Resource Guide.
 By providing great content with the right keywords means search engine rankings should improve naturally over time and more visitors your website.

 Are you shopping for the best website solution?

 Your website can be an amazing tool for generating and maintaining new leads.
 From high-end custom website designs to affordable semi-custom we aim to offer you the best solution for your needs and give you the tools to take control of your website.
+When it comes to our WordPress real estate websites we think of everything so you don’t have to.
 We are excited to show you what we can do for your online presence – so give us a call or email us.

 Call (888) 577-8027 ext.
 1

 - Google’s Webmaster Guidelines – Google explains the basics of what they are looking for and what you should avoid.

 - Google’s SEO Starter Guide – Google has done a nice job of explaining the basic best practices of on-site optimization.
 Since this is published by Google themselves, it will help give you peace of mind that these are acceptable things you should do.
 Be sure to download and read the “Search Engine Optimization Starter Guide” found on their SEO Starter Guide page.

 - Google’s Search Quality Rating Guidelines – Google’s official documentation which details their “human rating guidelines” to help webmasters understand what they are looking for in web pages.